 Resolving indoor air quality challenges can produce a host of benefits to your health and well-being, such as:

 Each family has their own perception of home comfort, especially if someone in your Winnipeg home has sensitivity to pollen, dust or other pollutants that cause respiratory problems.
 You may require a single product like a high-efficiency air filtration system, or multiple.
-Winnipeg Supply Service Experts can aid you in identifying the right mix of equipment.
+Enercare Winnipeg Supply can aid you in identifying the right mix of equipment.

 Your HVAC system extracts moisture as it functions, producing situations where humidity levels become unbalanced.
-Portable humidifiers can fix humidity challenges in a single room or small zone, but a central humidifier ensures balanced humidity throughout the entire structure— home or business.
+Portable humidifiers can fix humidity challenges in a single room or small zone, but a central humidifier provides balanced humidity throughout the entire structure— home or business.

 For most people, comfortable humidity levels fall between 30-60%.
 These levels are rather hard to sustain in the winter, as frigid air does not hold onto moisture as well as warm air.
 Furthermore, your furnace displaces moisture by producing hot, dry heat.